Sustainability

 The Princeton Review’s Green Colleges

-The Princeton Review Guide to Green Colleges present information on each school's use of renewable energy, its recycling and conservation programs, the availability of environmental studies in academic offerings, and career guidance for green jobs.
+The Princeton Review Guide to Green Colleges presents information on each school's use of renewable energy, its recycling and conservation programs, the availability of environmental studies in academic offerings, and career guidance for green jobs.
 The Princeton Review is an education services company known for its tutoring, test-prep, books, and other student resources.
 Headquartered in New York City, it is not affiliated with Princeton University.